TCP Co-Founder & Artistic Director, Instructor

 Chizuko Endo has been playing taiko for over 35 years; first with the San Francisco Taiko Dojo, then Osuwa Taiko of Nagano, Oedo Sukeroku Taiko of Tokyo, and currently with the Kenny Endo Taiko Ensemble and Taiko Center of the Pacific.
 She has performed throughout the world with Oedo Sukeroku Taiko (Tokyo) and the Kenny Endo Taiko Ensemble.

 She has studied classical and festival drumming styles of Japan as well as gagaku “Japanese Court Music,” serves as a taiko instructor specializing in the Sukeroku and Osuwa styles arranged for youth and adults, and is Managing Director of Taiko Center of the Pacific.
 Chizuko is also an Artistic Teaching Partner in Hawaii public schools.
-In 2016, she was honored with the inaugural “Distinguished Alumni” award from the University of Hawaii’s School of Pacific and Asian Studies Department. https://uhalumni.org/news/story/school-of-pacific-and-asian-studies-alumni-gathering
+She has been in short term residency at such schools as Waiau Elementary School (ES), Waiahole ES, Waianae ES, Wailupe ES, Kaunakakai ES, Lanai School.
+She has offered a 5-week intensive course for grades 3-8 at Punahou Summer School for over 20 years.
+In 2016, she was honored with the inaugural “Distinguished Alumni” award from the University of Hawaii’s School of Pacific and Asian Studies Department – https://uhalumni.org/news/story/school-of-pacific-and-asian-studies-alumni-gathering In June 2017, she will be honored, along with TCP co-founder Kenny Endo, by the Japanese Cultural Center of Hawaii with their “Sharing the Spirit of Aloha” award.

 Kirstin Pauka has been a performance member of the Kenny Endo Taiko Ensemble for the past 22 years and has been an instructor at TCP for over 15 years.
 As part of her training she has been studying and performing pieces of the traditional kumi daiko repertoire of various Japanese styles (Sukeroku, Osuwa, Hachijo), traditional Japanese festival music (Edo Bayashi, shishimai), and original compositions by Endo-sensei and other members of the ensemble.
 Kirstin has toured with the ensemble to Belgium, Germany, Japan, and the United States.
 She has been the recipient of two Hawaii State Foundation on Culture and the Arts apprenticeships with Kenny Endo in 2007 and 2008.
 Kirstin is a professor in the Asian Theater Program at the University of Hawaii at Manoa, specializing in Southeast Asian performing arts, and currently hold the position of Director for the UHM Center for Southeast Asian Studies.